 Best student loan refinancing company for available discounts: Citizens Bank

-Overview: Citizens Bank offers student loan refinancing for borrowers who need to refinance up to $500,000 in student loans.
-Variable interest rates as low as 1.99 percent APR are available, and you can choose a repayment option between five and 20 years.
+Overview: Citizens Bank offers student loan refinancing for borrowers who need to refinance up to $750,000 in student loans, although maximums vary based on your degree type.
+Variable interest rates as low as 2.24 percent APR are available, and you can choose a repayment option between five and 20 years.

 What to watch out for: You need to have at least $10,000 in loans to refinance with Citizens Bank.